amvjakob/differential-gene-expression/part_of_process_report.md

 Yanchao
 2019-03-12

+## Since your initial proposal, you should have decided more concretely on what methods to use for each step of your analyses, and employed some of those methods.
+## Briefly and concisely explain your methodology and progress for the aims you have investigated so far.
+Which parts were modified and which parts remained the same?

+#### The following are steps that have already been completed.

 **Clean the data:**

 We kept all the initial information from two datasets.
 Then we converted age to a categorical variable which has three values: larger or equal to 5-year-old, smaller than 5-year-old, and no information.
 The two pre-processed GEO datasets were merged after filtering the data.
 The combined data and merged metadata could be found in the initial analysis RMD file.